phreshbrread/TSAC/README.md

 - I don't wanna have to go to the website and fine what I'm looking for every time, plus, I haven't made anything in C# recently and I felt like doing something useful.

 ## Changelog
+### v2.2
+- Now shows the formula used before giving the answer
 ### v2.1
 - Fixed the incorrect formula for cylinders.
 - Removed unnesessary references.